niplav/site/golden.md

 as "Zuhandenheit" and "In-der-Welt-sein" to describe a human engaged in a craft, though I'm not sure they're fully applicable here.

-Instead of further defining "craft", I'll instead orbit it [extensionally](https://www.lesswrong.com/rationality/extensions-and-intensions), examining three different instances of it (two, mostly dead; one, dying) and then turn to how AI might entail a total loss of craft, and what
+Instead of further defining "craft", I'll instead satellite it [extensionally](https://www.lesswrong.com/rationality/extensions-and-intensions), examining three different instances of it (two, mostly dead; one, dying) and then turn to how AI might entail a total loss of craft, and what